Multi-Domain Security for 6G ISAC: Challenges and Opportunities in Transportation: Security Risks and Enhancements by ISAC

 \subsubsection{Security Enhancements by ISAC}

-While bringing new security risks, ISAC also offers opportunities to improve resilience at the cyber-physical domain.
-First, one of its strengths lies in enabling independent, infrastructure-based sensing that allows for cross-verification of onboard sensor data.
+ISAC also offers opportunities to improve resilience at the cyber-physical domain.
+First, by enabling independent, infrastructure-based sensing that allows for cross-verification of onboard sensor data.
 If, for instance, a vehicle’s radar is spoofed to hide a nearby obstacle, an ISAC-enabled BS might still detect it and notify the vehicle.
 This external input can help resolve conflicting observations.
 Infrastructure-based ISAC sensing also operates at elevated viewpoints over wide areas, providing a broad and complementary view of the environment.
 These perspectives make it possible to detect inconsistencies, such as a mismatch between a predicted trajectory and range-Doppler observations, and raise security flags.
 Second, ISAC can act as a fallback when onboard sensing fails.
 Infrastructure-based sensing may provide sufficient situational awareness to keep the system functioning safely.
 Moreover, inputs from ISAC-enabled RSUs/BSs can help vehicles validate claims by other vehicles (e.g., their geostamps), which can prevent attacks by malicious entities from impacting actuator decisions.
 Overall, the enhancement at the cyber-physical domain comes from a strengthened infrastructure with sensing in the sense that it can have a broad perception of the physical aspects of the system, enabling more resilient sensor/actuator loops.